Skip to content

 Retry support

-• -ENOSPC: ALL pending requests in the engine queue are re-queued and retried after a delay.
+• -ENOSPC: only the single request that just failed is re-queued, at the head of the engine queue (crypto_enqueue_request_head()) to preserve ordering, and the pump is rescheduled to retry it on the next cycle.
 This handles drivers whose hardware command FIFOs can fill up under sustained load (e.g., Marvell CESA, Allwinner CE).

-Without retry support, any error from the hardware causes the request to fail immediately with an error back to the caller.
+Without retry support (or on any non--ENOSPC error), a hardware failure causes the request to fail immediately with an error back to the caller.

 crypto_engine vs. writing directly to the crypto API